sebasstrogg/Captura/faq.md

 ---

 ### Will Captura support Linux or Mac?
-Captura is written using C# programming language and .NET Framework, which at present, is only supported on Windows.
+Captura is written using .NET Framework, which at present, is supported only on Windows.

 Software written using .NET Framework can work on Linux and Mac using Mono but the native calls and UI pose a problem to that.